global-line-network/coding-challenge/README.md

 Good luck!

 ### Running project
-To run this project we have to install Maven first on our environtment.
+To run this project we have to setup our development environment.

+- Install Java JDK 8, you can download it from [here](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)
+- Instruction on JDK 8 installation setup: [setup JDK 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html)
+- Install Maven 3.6.3, you can download it from [here](https://maven.apache.org/download.cgi)
+- Intruction on Maven setup: [setup Maven](https://maven.apache.org/install.html)
-After maven has already installed, go to terminal and run using command: mvn springboot:run
+- After maven has already installed, go to terminal and go to this root project folder
+- And then from inside of this root project run this command: `mvn springboot:run`
+- After this project started, then you can check it using this URL from your browser http://localhost:8080/api/user

 ### Testing
 For testing, I provided Postman file at this link: https://www.getpostman.com/collections/03aa0e218424844d949a